Christian influences on the Islamic world: Ottoman Empire

+The Mashriq

 Scholars and intellectuals including Palestinian-American Edward Said affirm that Christians in the Arab world have made significant contributions to the Arab civilization since the introduction of Islam.
 The top poets in history were Arab Christians, and many Arab Christians are physicians, philosophers, government officials and people of literature.
 Arab Christians traditionally formed the educated upper class and they have had a significant impact in the culture of the Mashriq.
 Some of the most influential Arab nationalists were Arab Christians, like George Habash, founder of the Popular Front for the Liberation of Palestine, and Syrian intellectual Constantin Zureiq.
 Many Palestinian Christians were also active in the formation and governing of the Palestinian National Authority since 1992.
 The suicide bomber Jules Jammal, a Syrian military officer who blew himself up while ramming a French ship, was also an Arab Christian.
 While Lebanese Maronite Christian were among the Masters and Fathers of the Arabic Renaissance Al-Nahda.

 Because Arab Christians formed the educated class, they had a significant impact on the politics and culture of the Arab World.
 Christian colleges like Saint Joseph University and American University of Beirut (Syrian Protestant College until 1920) thrived in Lebanon, Al-Hikma University in Baghdad amongst others played leading role in the development of civilization and Arab culture.
 Given this role in politics and culture, Ottoman ministers began to include them in their governments.
 In the economic sphere, a number of Christian families like Sursock became prominent.
 Thus, the Nahda led the Muslims and Christians to a cultural renaissance and national general despotism.
 This solidified Arab Christians as one of the pillars of the region and not a minority on the fringes.

 Today Middle Eastern Christians are relatively wealthy, well educated, and politically moderate, as they have today an active role in various social, economical, sporting and political aspects in the Middle East.
 Arab Christians have significantly influenced and contributed to the Arabic culture in many fields both historically and in modern times, including literature, politics, business, philosophy, music, theatre and cinema, medicine, and science.

-Anatolian Beyliks

-One of the important Christian practices that Muslims in Anatolia appropriated, was baptism (called vaftiz in the turkish language).
-Muslims in Anatolia adopted baptism as early as the twelfth century: